Glasgow Warhog a small wargaming community based in Glasgow, Scotland. We play WW2 games in 28 mm or 1:56 scale.

 So we start with the second waves approaching the beach.
 D-1 (WN72) gap in at the bottom right of the picture.

-Obstacles were barbed wire strips, czech hedgehogs, log ramps, log posts and Belgium gates (Element C).
+Obstacles were barbed wire strips, Czech hedgehogs, log ramps, log posts and Belgium gates (Element C).

 We had engineers blowing up gates in the sea.

-As it was second wave we could use the larger Landing Crafts
+As it was second wave we could use the larger Landing Crafts and Dukws...

-Below:US Navy guy seen giving orders.
-This lot landed at Les Moulins Side.
+Below: A US Navy crew seen giving orders.
+This lot landed at the Les Moulins Side.

-Until the bagalore team showed up.
+Until the Bangalore team showed up.

 Then it was charge!